khointn/summarization_adapter/README.md

 # SLMs Summarization Adapter

 This repository provides code for **summarization adapter** built to work on top of language model (Qwen-3 0.6B, Qwen-3 1.7B).
-The adapter provides concise summaries for long documents while avoiding the need to fine‑tune all of the base model's weights.
+The adapter provides summaries for long documents while avoiding the need to fine‑tune all of the base model's weights.
 It leverages parameter‑efficient fine‑tuning (LoRA) to insert a small number of trainable parameters into a frozen base model.

 ---